pokedextracker/pokesprite/README.md

 - `chop` - This takes in a JSON file explaining the details of an existing spritesheet, and it chops it up into individual images.
-- `scale` - This takes any images in the `images` directory that are greater than 100px in either dimension (height or width) and scales it by factor or 0.5.
+- `scale` - This takes any images in the `images` directory that are greater than the threshold (default 100px) in either dimension (height or width) and either scales it by the provided factor (default 0.5) or to the set dimensions passed in.
 This script will modify the images in place.
 - `trim` - This takes all images in the `images` directory and trims any excess transparency from it.
 This is so that we can center the sprites based on content (non-transparent pixels) and control the padding through CSS.